helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 # => <ActionController::Parameters {"bands"=>[{"name"=>"Radiohead", "year"=>1985}, {"name"=>"Refused", "year"=>1991}]} permitted: false>
 ```

 Now let's try running these parameters through our regular strong parameters method that expects to receive a Hash...just for fun (because there's no chance it's going to work!
-I know how to have fun so hard.):
+Look at me knowing what fun is.):

 ```
 params.require(:band).permit(:name, :year)
 # => ActionController::ParameterMissing (param is missing or the value is empty: band)